branow/htmlscraper/README.md

 {Product 1 Great product for your needs.
 29.99 https://via.placeholder.com/200}
 {Product 2 Top-rated product with excellent reviews.
 39.99 https://via.placeholder.com/200}
 {Product 3 Best value for your money.
 19.99 https://via.placeholder.com/200}
+{Product 4 The product that you want to buy.
+10.99 }
 ```
 [The example file.](https://github.com/branow/htmlscraper/blob/main/examples/scrape_slice_of_structs.go)